axolotl-ai-cloud/axolotl/README.md

 1. Materialize some data using `python -m axolotl.cli.preprocess your_config.yml --debug`, and then decode the first few rows with your model's tokenizer.
 2. During inference, right before you pass a tensor of token ids to your model, decode these tokens back into a string.
 3. Make sure the inference string from #2 looks **exactly** like the data you fine tuned on from #1, including spaces and new lines.
-If they aren't the same adjust your inference server accordingly.
+If they aren't the same, adjust your inference server accordingly.
 4. As an additional troubleshooting step, you can look at the token ids between 1 and 2 to make sure they are identical.

 Having misalignment between your prompts during training and inference can cause models to perform very poorly, so it is worth checking this.
 See [this blog post](https://hamel.dev/notes/llm/05_tokenizer_gotchas.html) for a concrete example.